MirantisContainers/mke-docs/content/docs/reference/cni/cni.md

     deployWithOperator: false
 ```

-Refer to the following table for detail on all of the conifgurable `network` fields:
+Refer to the following table for detail on all of the configurable `network` fields:

 | Field                                                      | Description                                                                        | Valid values        |  Default     |
 |------------------------------------------------------------|------------------------------------------------------------------------------------|---------------------|:------------:|